 These companies pay the utility provider with whatever form of payment they prefer (i.e., check or bank deposit).
 After they pay the provider, they charge the transaction amount to your credit card.

-However, these companies do charge a convenience fee, so make sure it works out in your favor financially to use one of these companies.
+However, these companies do charge convenience fees, so make sure it works out in your favor financially to use one of these companies.
 Additionally, be aware that payments through these third-party providers do not always qualify for rewards they way you’d think they would, so if it’s rewards you’re after, do your homework.

 So, should you pay your utility bill with a credit card?

-The answer depends on a few different factors, such as the card's rewards program, your ability to pay off the card and convenience fees charged by the utility company or third-party payment processor.
+The answer depends on a few different factors, such as the card’s rewards program, your ability to pay off the card and convenience fees charged by the utility company or third-party payment processor.
 In the end, it could be lucrative.

 The most important note to remember is to never charge anything to your credit card that you won’t have the cash to pay for when your bill is due.
 Instead, always pay off the entire balance on time each month.